jay-shenoy/LBM_everywhere/README.md

 ## Area left to explored ?
 Image processing , Battery simulation , combustion , Schrodinger equation ,Fire dynamics.

-Writing report for all my work is also on my to do list.
+Writing report , adding all my solvers is also on my to do list.

 ## Credits
 Who taught me LBM ?